Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: The mSTEM detection framework

 To further illustrate the main idea, especially the proposed algorithm, toy examples are presented in Figures \ref{fig:illu2_1} and \ref{fig:illu2_2}.
 In Scenario 1 (pure Type \RN{1} change points), a Type \RN{1} change point generates a peak exactly at its location in the second derivative $\mu''_\gamma(t)$, as indicated in \eqref{eq:d2-2}.
 In Scenario 2 (pure Type \RN{2} change points), a Type \RN{2} change point produces a peak in the first derivative $\mu'_\gamma(t)$ around its location, as described in \eqref{eq:d1-1}.
 By subtracting the corresponding baseline (piecewise slope at $v_j$) from the peaks in $y'_{\gamma}(t)$, the problem reduces to a standard peak detection problem.
 In Scenario 3, a combination of Type \RN{1} and Type \RN{2} change points is considered.
 The Type \RN{2} change points are first identified based on the peaks in $y'_{\gamma}(t)$, and then the Type \RN{1} change points are detected as significant peaks in $y''_{\gamma}(t)$ after cutting off the Type \RN{2} change points.

-Our proposed method, called {mSTEM} (\textbf{m}odified \textbf{S}moothing and \textbf{TE}sting of \textbf{M}axima/\textbf{M}inima), consists of the following steps and provides a framework for change point detection.
+Our proposed method, called {mSTEM} (\textbf{m}odified \textbf{S}moothing and \textbf{TE}sting of \textbf{M}axima/\textbf{M}inima), consists of the following steps.
 1. Differential kernel smoothing: to transform change points into local maxima or minima (illustrated in Figure \ref{fig:illu1}), and can meanwhile increase SNR; 2.
 Candidate peaks: to find local extrema of either the first or second derivative of the smoothed observed data; 3.
 P-values: to compute the p-value of each local maximum or minimum under the null hypothesis of no change point (no signal) in a local neighborhood; 4.
 Multiple testing: to apply a multiple testing procedure (Benjamini-Hochberg procedure) to the set of local maxima and minima; a change point is claimed to be detected if the p-value is significant.